Planning with Unified Multimodal Models: Implementation Details

+For the train/test split, we explicitly evaluate all simulated tasks under out-of-distribution settings.
+In \textit{FrozenLake}, the test set contains unseen layouts that differ from training in both map size and trap distribution.
+In \textit{Mini-BEHAVIOR}, the test set comprises novel maps with different start, object, and goal positions.
+In \textit{Language Table}, the test set uses distinct block configurations for both the initial and goal states.
+For the two 3D navigation tasks adopted from World-in-World~\citep{worldinworld}, we let training and test episodes come from disjoint 3D scenes and different goals.
+We use 500 trajectories for each simulated task.

-\paragraph{Real-world tasks.} For the real-world task (visualized in Figure~\ref{fig:real_world_task_vis}), we collect 180 full-horizon expert demonstrations via human teleoperation.
-The task requires the robot to execute a long-horizon sequence of three subtasks: \begin{itemize} \item Open and close the trash can (if trash-related actions occur). \item Repeatedly perform \textit{Pick X in Y into Z} with varying object-container pairs. \end{itemize} Specifically, for \textit{Pick X in Y into Z} tasks, \textit{X} denotes the target object, drawn from three semantic categories: \textit{snack} (8 variants), \textit{cutlery} (4 types), or \textit{trash} (4 types). \textit{Y} is the source container: \textit{table} for trash, or one of 8 visually distinct \textit{plates} (randomly sampled per trial) for snacks and cutlery.
-Plates vary in both shape (square, round, hexagonal, rectangular) and color (two per shape), challenging visual discrimination. \textit{Z} is the destination, determined by object category: \textit{box} for snacks, \textit{cup} for cutlery, or \textit{trash bin} for trash, requiring the robot to infer placement rules from semantics.
+\paragraph{Real-world tasks.} For the real-world task (visualized in Figure~\ref{fig:real_world_task_vis}), we collect 200 full-horizon expert demonstrations via human teleoperation.
+The task requires the robot to execute a long-horizon sequence of three subtasks to rearrange the objects on the table to the goal: \begin{itemize} \item \textit{Open} or \textit{close the trash can} (if trash-related actions occur). \item \textit{move X on Y to Z} with varying object-container pairs, where \textit{X} denotes the target object and \textit{Y} and \textit{Z} represent the source and the target containers. \end{itemize} As illustrated in Figure~\ref{fig:real_world_task_setting}, we involve unseen objects and containers in the test set for challenging visual discrimination and dynamics prediction.
 Moreover, when trash manipulation is involved, the robot must open the trash can before the first such action and close it after the last, enforcing stateful environmental awareness.
+Overall, this real-world task demands joint competence in fine-grained object and container recognition as well as accurate dynamics prediction.

 \paragraph{Overall data statistics.} We train Uni-Plan on mixed expert and randomly sampled data while training Qwen2.5-VL~\citep{qwen2.5vl} on pure expert data, and keep the same amount of data during training.
+For all simulated tasks, we use 500 trajectories; for the real-world task, we use 200 trajectories due to the higher cost of teleoperated data collection.
 Dataset statistics are presented in Table~\ref{table:data_statistics}.